dkrolikowski/tull_coude_reduction/docs/source/page_wavelength_cal.rst

 With the order offset for the initial solution determined, we can now wavelength calibrate the arc lamp spectrum.
 To do this, we need to go order by order and identify emission lines that will be matched to the reference line list to map pixel to wavelength.

-The function :py:func:`find_arc_lamp_line_pixel_centers <wavelength_solve_and_calibrate.find_arc_lamp_line_pixel_centers>` takes in an order of the extracted spectrum and finds emission lines as peaks.
+The function :py:func:`find_arc_lamp_line_pixel_centers <modules.wavelength_solve_and_calibrate.find_arc_lamp_line_pixel_centers>` takes in an order of the extracted spectrum and finds emission lines as peaks.
 We normalize the extracted spectrum by its median to make it easier to determine which peaks are significant.
 Similar to the trace finding, we use the ``scipy.signal`` ``find_peaks`` algorithm to identify emission lines (`documentation here <https://docs.scipy.org/doc/scipy/reference/generated/scipy.signal.find_peaks.html>`_).

 Three different constraints in the ``find_peaks`` algorithm are used to find the peaks: distance, width, and prominence:

 - **Distance**: This defines the minimum separation between consecutive peaks in pixels and is set in the *config* file.
 This ensures that blended lines are not included in the wavelength calibration.
 - **Width**: This sets the limits on the pixel width of the peaks and is set in the *config* file.
 An upper constraint on the width also helps to exclude blended lines, and the lower constraint helps to reduce the number of oxide lines in a contaminated ThAr lamp that are included in the peak list.
 - **Prominence**: This sets the minimum prominence (a signal-to-noise) for a peak to be included.
 By normalizing the spectrum by the median, this is essentially the height of the line.
 We estimate the noise of the spectrum using the median absolute deviation of the flux, and set a number of standard deviations above that noise in the *config* as the minimum prominence.
-We use the :py:func:`get_flux_mad_from_spectral_chunks <wavelength_solve_and_calibrate.get_flux_mad_from_spectral_chunks>` function to estimate the order's noise using chunks of the spectrum to reduce the influence of concentrated emission lines (e.g. oxide bands).
+We use the :py:func:`get_flux_mad_from_spectral_chunks <modules.wavelength_solve_and_calibrate.get_flux_mad_from_spectral_chunks>` function to estimate the order's noise using chunks of the spectrum to reduce the influence of concentrated emission lines (e.g. oxide bands).

 Here is an example of a portion of a ThAr spectrum with the identified peaks marked with vertical lines: